 The proposal limits the use of diisocyanates in industrial and professional applications to those cases where a combination of technical and organisational measures as well as a minimum standardised training package have been implemented.
 Information how to get access to this package is communicated throughout the supply chain.

-Exemptions are defined for cases where the content of diisocyanates in the substance or mixture placed on the market or used is less than 0.1 wt%, as well as for mixtures containing diisocyanates at higher levels than 0.1 wt% which fulfil criteria that show that the potential risks using such products are very low.
+Exemptions are defined for cases where the content of diisocyanates in the substance or mixture placed on the market or used is less than 0.1 wt%.